Cart

 Jackfruit or 'Artocarpus heterophyllus' is a tropical fruit tree native to the Indian subcontinent and originated in the werstern ghats.
-It's also found in other parts of Southeast Asia.
+However, many varieties of jackfruit are found in Southeast Asian countries.
 It's the national fruit of Bangladesh.

 Growing jackfruit tree